Saroko-dnd/EPAM_AngularJS_tasks/README.md

 # EPAM_AngularJS_tasks
-Test tasks in AngularJS + angular-ui-bootstrap  (with webpack, Babel, SASS and ESLint).
+Test tasks in AngularJS + angular-ui-bootstrap  (with webpack, Babel and ESLint).